🎨 : Close up of an upcoming self portrait piece, acrylic on board by Tom Mead

 What do you enjoy most about being an artist?

 If I’m honest, the title is probably one of the best things!
 I’ve always loved drawing and painting and always will, but now people actually call me an artist it feels very validating, and I’ve received messages from people saying I’ve inspired them to paint, which I wasn’t expecting at all and was very overwhelmed by.
-I paint because I love it and it excites me, but knowing it has an affect on other people is something else.
+I paint because I love it and it excites me, but knowing it has an effect on other people is something else.
 The idea I could potentially do what I love for a career is incredible.

 Do you have plans for once you finish university?

 The show has helped me get plenty of commission work to keep me busy for a while, with enough time to create more of my own work.
 Despite this, I graduate in just over a month and times are still quite uncertain, although I’m a lot more optimistic about it all now.
-I’ll be entering more competitions (non televised thankfully), and putting on exhibitions and selling work where I can, but there are no solid plans as of yet – however I think this might just be what being an artist is!
+I’ll be entering more competitions (non-televised thankfully), and putting on exhibitions and selling work where I can, but there are no solid plans as of yet – however I think this might just be what being an artist is!

 Follow Tom on: